Skip to content

 Agriculture developed very early on in ancient China.
-Since that time and until very recently, the majority of the population was made up by farmers.
-Agriculture is still central to national policy and makes up the basis of ordinary life for millions of people.
+Since then and until very recently, the majority of the population has been farmers.
+Agriculture remains central to national policy and forms the basis of life for millions of people.

-Unsurprisingly then, many characters linked to agriculture, farming and nature are central to Chinese language.
-If you look carefully, lots of characters actually look like agricultural implements!
-Others have sometimes surprising relationships to field management and the cultivation of crops.
+Unsurprisingly, many characters linked to agriculture, farming, and nature are central to the Chinese language.
+If you look carefully, many characters resemble agricultural implements or have surprising connections to field management and crop cultivation.

 For example, 木(mù) looks like a tree.
-The primitive pictograph 果(guǒ) is actually a tree 木(mù) with fruits on it. 田(tián) quite clearly resembles a field, while 竹(zhú) is the image of two bamboo stalks and leaves.
-The ancient form of米(mǐ)looked like a spike of rice, with the dots representing the kernels.井(jǐng) derives from an image of water well with a square mouth and 禾(hé) looks similar to mature grain crops.
+The primitive pictograph 果(guǒ) is a tree 木(mù) with fruits on it. 田(tián) quite clearly resembles a field, while 竹(zhú) depicts two bamboo stalks with leaves.
+The ancient form of 米(mǐ) looked like a spike of rice, with the dots representing the kernels. 井(jǐng) derives from an image of a water well with a square mouth, and 禾(hé) looks similar to mature grain crops.

 farm in chinese

 Chinese people’s immediate reality and personal experience influenced the development of Chinese culture and language.
-Some Chinese characters of agriculture-related origin have permeated the language and come to take on broader or more abstract meanings.
-Look at two such characters, which also happen to complement each other, 本(běn) and末(mó).
+Some agriculture-related characters have permeated the language, taking on broader or more abstract meanings.
+Consider the characters 本 (běn) and 末 (mò).

 本(běn) looks like a tree 木(mù) with an additional horizontal stroke symbolizing a tree root.
-The character translates very well to the English word “root”.
-As in English it can mean “root” of a plant and “root” or of a problem.
-Other possible meanings include: “origin”, “basis”, “starting point”, “original”, etc. It is also used as a measure word for books, since books were commonly regarded as the source or “root” of knowledge and the foundation of science.
-Meanwhile,末(mó) with its long horizontal going across the top part of the vertical stroke denotes “tip of a tree”.
-Nowadays, it also means “end”, “late”, “final”, etc.
+The character translates very well to the English word “root,” meaning both the root of a plant and the root of a problem.
+Other possible meanings include “origin”, “basis”, “starting point”, and “original.”
+It is also a measure word for books, as books were seen as the source or “root” of knowledge.
+Meanwhile, 末 (mò) with its long horizontal stroke across the top part of the vertical stroke denotes the “tip of a tree.”
+It now means “end,” “late,” “final,” and similar concepts.

 farm in chinese 2

-Other common characters that are linked to agriculture include生(sheng) and來(lái).
-The ancient form of 生(sheng) is in the shape of a sprout coming out of the ground It means “birth”, “to give birth to” or even “life”.
-The primitive pictograph 來(lái) (simplified form is 来) looks like a fruit hanging on a tree and means “to come” or “to arrive”.
+Other common characters linked to agriculture include 生(shēng) and 來(lái).
+The ancient form of 生(shēng) depicts a sprout emerging from the ground, meaning “birth,” “to give birth,” or “life.”
+The primitive pictograph 來 (lái) (simplified to 来) looks like a fruit hanging on a tree and means “to come” or “to arrive.”

 Online Chinese Tutors